CybTekk-LLP/StoneTEKK-Contact-Picker-API/README.md

 5. Send orders with just a few clicks, and automatically:
    - Clear retailer details from the app to maintain privacy.
    - Email retailers with their order details, including delivery name and address.
+   - Reduce friction for retailers not currently in the StoneTEKK ecosystem as well as increase the chances to onboard New retailers with every mail sent.

 This time-saving feature improves the dealer's workflow, providing a modernized approach to managing orders for retailers who are not yet onboarded onto Stonetekk.